elusiveunit/lucid-slider/README.txt

 == Changelog ==

+= 1.3.1: Feb 01, 2013 =

+* Tweak: Slide image URLs are now saved as post meta, which will save two database request for every slide on a page.
+Re-save every slider for a performace boost!
+* Tweak: The slider JavaScript is now loaded manually in the footer, only if there is a slider on the page (and JavaScript loading by the plugin is enabled in the settings).

 = 1.3: Jan 27, 2013 =

 * New: A button is now available in the visual editor, which enables an easy UI for shortcode insertion.